mbensmida/sphinx-poc/docs/Space/Create-Space.rst

    use its functions.
 See :ref:`Managing space navigation bar <Manage-space-navbar>` for more details.

    -  **Activity Stream**: Displays changes on the space information and all the activities of space members.
-See `Using the Activity Stream <#PLFUserGuide.GettingStarted.ActivitiesInActivityStream>`__ for more details.
+See :ref:`Using the Activity Stream <Managing-Activities>` for more details.

    -  **Forums**: Allows space members to exchange their opinions on a subject.
 See `Building Your